mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3814 Psion.md

 - Ship Integration – integrating psionic capabilities with a starship, augmenting or even replacing certain functions.
-- Tapping – drawing psionic power from others and from one’s own physical characteristics.
+- Tapping – drawing psionic power from others and from one's own physical characteristics.
 - Temporal manipulation – the mental manipulation of time, allowing time travel.